 Network (of) Associates

 The late Stanley Milgram, a Harvard social psychologist, performed an experiment in 1967 to determine the extent of social networks in the United States.
 In his study, it took an average of six steps for a letter sent to a random resident of Omaha, Nebraska to reach a target person in Boston—using only personal contacts to form a chain.
-This was the origin of the “six degrees of separation” idea, but Milgram’s small experiment was hardly conclusive, restricted as it was to a very small sample size (and with all participants within the U.S.).
+This was the origin of the “six degrees of separation” idea, but Milgram’s small experiment was hardly conclusive, restricted as it was to a very small sample size (and with all participants within the United States).

 Nearly four decades later, as part of the Small World Research Project at Columbia University, sociologists attempted a modern version of the experiment using email.
 The project worked like this.
-You registered on Columbia’s Web site, providing demographic information about yourself and answering a range of questions to help the researchers make sense of their results.
+You registered on Columbia’s website, providing demographic information about yourself and answering a range of questions to help the researchers make sense of their results.
 You were then presented with the name and location of a target person somewhere in the world.
 The idea was to send a specially formatted email message to someone you know who you think is closer to the target (in one way or another) than you were.
 When this next person in the chain received your message, the process repeated until, the researchers hoped, a chain formed all the way from you to the target person.
 Among other things, the experiment hoped to determine what the average length of such a chain is, providing some statistical validation or refutation of the “six degrees” notion.

 One of the main goals of this project was to determine which factors people consider in trying to form associative links.
 Every time participants selected a new message recipient, a form asked why they chose that person—for example, due to geographic proximity or a shared profession or hobby—as well as what their relationship to the person is (friend, coworker, relative, etc.).
 The experiment found that participants considered geographic proximity and similarity of occupation to be primary factors in choosing how to continue a chain.
 And although people most frequently chose friends as the next link, professional relationships were much more likely to lead to a successful chain.
 I participated in a couple of chains in the experiment’s first round, and although I consider myself relatively well-connected, neither of my chains successfully found its target.
 But the question is not whether there is a link between any two people; it’s how you go about finding it.
 Email may or may not be the best discovery method, though it certainly does have a kind of efficiency that casual conversation or letter writing do not.